 Do not let the people you work with feel overwhelmed by everyday, unchanging atmosphere in the office.
 Encourage small, everyday changes.
 Don’t let them work in their chairs, at their desks, make them sit on cushions on the floor or on the boardroom couch or standing up, if they feel like it.
 Change the picture on the wall, change the radio station or take a break during the day and watch an episode of your favorite series.
+It's a simple, yet innovative way to shake things up and let some fresh ideas come in.
 For instance, Facebook organizes Hackamonth – a month in which employees are free to join another team than the one they work with normally.
 If it turns out that they feel better working there, they are free to transfer to that team.

 Experiment and don't be afraid of failures

 The most creative companies in the world allow their employees to experiment.
 Even if something goes wrong or does not work out as planned, the world will not collapse, and something of value may still come of it.
+It's a healthy approach that lets the teams grow.
 Allow yourself and your colleagues to take risks, trust them.
 At Facebook, every summer an intern accidentally turns off the page (these are the moments when you cannot refresh your homepage and you think it's a problem with the Internet), but this has no major impact on its operations.